No ifs, ands, or butts: Protesters drop pants to protest climate change at Massachusetts Statehouse

 The protesters were all wearing pink thongs.

-A short time later, the session was put into recess while the protesters were arrested and escorted out of the chamber.
+The eight protesters were chanting and disrupting the Senate session, according to state police investigators.
+Just before 2 p.m., the protesters were told that the public gallery was closed.

+After being warned that they were subject to arrest, the protesters refused to leave and were placed under arrest and escorted out of the chamber, investigators said.
+They were charged with trespassing on state property, disorderly conduct and indecent exposure.

 The senators then returned and continued their debate.

 The group Extinction Rebellion has staged other protests at the Statehouse.
 They say they plan to continue their efforts until lawmakers approve legislation banning new fossil fuel infrastructure.